CatalogueLegacies/antconc.github.io/_episodes/02-importing-data.md

 teaching: 10
 exercises: 5
 questions:
-- "How do I get data into OpenRefine?"
+- "How do I get data into AntConc?"
 objectives:
 - "Successfully import data into OpenRefine"
 keypoints: